MicroFocus/alm-octane-js-rest-sdk/README.md

    *Methods which can be chained*
    - `execute()` - Will fire the request to delete all the entities which were selected using a query or an id.
    - `at(id)` - Defines which entity will be targeted for the next request.
 The input for this method is the id of the targeted entity.
-   - `query(query)` - Defines an Octane-specific filter.
+   - `query(query)` - Defines an SDP-specific filter.
 When the request will be executed, only the entities filtered by the query will be deleted.

 - ```getAttachmentContent()``` <a name="getAttachmentContent"></a>